-„Soudain hier“ presents impressive large scale work by Marc Desgrandchamps at Galerie Lelong and thus marks the occasion of a first sight on this series of 15 brand new paintings.
-The show includes oil paintings playing with transparency and double exposure, painted with the confidence of someone who truly masters their art, as well as large gouaches on paper mounted on canvas, with precise lines and intense colours that give the subjects of
+Marc Desgrandchamps is known for his impressive oil paintings playing with transparency and double exposure, painted with the confidence of someone who truly masters their art, as well as large gouaches on paper mounted on canvas, with precise lines and intense colours that give the subjects of his paintings a new materiality.

-In addition to the technical aspects, with these new works we also return to the troubling world that makes this artist so unique.
-We are struck by the depths of the vast landscapes that appear to stretch into infinity, by the ghostly silhouettes that blur the boundary between dream and reality, the scattered objects in landscapes where time appears to be frozen.
-With these works, Marc Desgrandchamps disrupts the classic codes of representation to take us ‘suddenly, to a time in cinematic suspension, both near and far.
+In addition to the technical aspects, these works are capturing the viewer’s attention touching on topics of a troubling world – rendering an aesthetic conversation of the state we’re in.
+What makes Desgrandchamps’ art so unique is his handling of the depths of the vast landscapes that appear to stretch into infinity, his ghostly silhouettes that blur the boundary between dream and reality and the scattered objects in landscapes where time appears to be frozen.

-Typically, Desgrandchamps‘ paintings don’t have titles and relate mostly to photography and cinema.
+Typically, his paintings don’t have titles and relate mostly to photography and cinema.
 His references are often ancient and modern paintings from museums, from Poussin to Beckmann to Malevich.
 Over these he superimposes film stills, photographs taken during his travels and sometimes images clipped from the press.

 Marc Desgrandchamps, Sans Titre, 2016, courtesy Galerie Lelong